jarviscanada/jarvis_data_eng_ZainabManal/linux_sql/README.md

 ## Database Modelling
 - host_info
+Id			SERIAL		Database ID
+Hostname		VARCHAR		Name of host machine cpu_number		INT		Number of CPUs cpu_architecture	VARCHAR		CPU architecture cpu_model		VARCHAR		Model name of cpu cpu_mhz			FLOAT		Clock speed of CPU (in MHz) t2_cache		INT		Size of L2 cache (in kB) total_mem		INT		Total memory (in kB) timestamp		TIMESTAMP	Time at which data was collected

 - host_usage
+host_id			SERIAL		ID of the host within the database memory_free		INT		Amount of free memory in MB cpu_idle		INT		Amount of time CPU spent idle (as %) cpu_kernel		INT		Amount of time CPU spent using kernel (as %) disk_io			INT		Number of disk I/O disk_available		INT		Amount of available disk space (in MB) timestamp		TIMESTAMP	Time at which data was collected

 # Test
 The bash scripts were manually tested.
 The Postgres instance alongside the two shell scripts, host_info.sh and host_info.sh, were tested manually on a remote desktop on the Google Cloud Platform.